Zeex/samp-plugin-profiler/README.md

 	Set this option to 1 if you want profiler to generate a call graph.
 	The graph is generated as [GraphViz](http://www.graphviz.org GraphViz) dot file.

+*	call_graph_format <format>

+	If specified, profiler will try to convert the .gv file into one of the formats supported by dot.

+	dot command is invoked as follows:
+	`<install_path>/dot -T<format> <some_script-calls.gv> -O`

+	On Windows, *install_path* is looked up in registry first, then in GV_HOME variable (as on *nix).
+	If GraphViz install path is not found it is assumed that it's already in PATH.

 Output explanation
 ------------------